Rast1234/RRDUAL/README.md

 # RRDUAL
 Differential throttle controls for Star Wars Episode 1 Racer.
 Now this is podracing!

+> I completed the game with this exact setup.
+Don't forget to lock FPS to 30, see PCGW for that.

 ## Demo video

 [![Youtube Video](https://github.com/user-attachments/assets/21737201-1f7d-4242-9c6b-2a93dd608b1a)](https://www.youtube.com/watch?v=3ljSkP6mX2Y)